md-siam/Legion_Y730_running_BigSur/README.md

   - Exit: Save the changes and exit from BIOS [Photo](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/BIOS_4.jpg)

 ## After macOS Installation:
-  - Choose the partition where you install your macOS Catalina, suppose "macOS SSD".
+  - Choose the partition where you install your macOS Big Sur, suppose "macOS SSD".
   - Setup your keyboard.
   - Copy "Clover Configarator" app to your "Applications" section.
   - Mount the EFI partition of both USB and "macOS SSD".